dylanclam12/financial-analysis_DCL/README.md

 ## Module 2: Sentiment Analysis

 **Sentiment Analysis** focuses on evaluating the sentiment expressed in the AAPL Q4 2024 earnings call transcript using natural language processing techniques.
-This module employs the SentimentIntensityAnalyzer from the VADER package to extract and visualize sentiment scores.
+This module employs the SentimentIntensityAnalyzer from th [NLTK (Natural Language Toolkit)](https://www.nltk.org/) package to extract and visualize sentiment scores.

 1. **Sentiment Analysis of AAPL Q4 2024 Earnings Call:**
    - Processes the transcript by filtering stopwords, tokenizing words, and analyzing each line using VADER.